Join us for a magical camp Shabbat!

 For Synagogue Visitors

-Check here closer to the date to see if your synagogue or local Jewish community organization has scheduled a Shabbat visit at camp on this date.
-This list will be continually updated – so check back or for more information, please contact your congregation directly.
+Check here to see if your synagogue or local Jewish community organization has scheduled a Shabbat visit at camp on this date.
+For more information, contact your congregation directly.

 Visiting Our Region